ma-edw/stock_chatbot/README.md

 ### Update the variables in .env file
 Update variable KEY_TOGETHERAI for the Chatbot to run.
 </br>
-Update variable SERPER_API_KEY for the Chatbot to be able to web search for new stock articles.
+Update variable SERPER_API_KEY for the Chatbot to be able to do web search for new stock articles.

 ### Run the code
 Run the chatbot with the following code in the parent folder: